 - Healthy breakfast at Swedish Smorgas

 - Shopping for sundries at Hardy’s

-- Getting lost in the town and discovering so much more than ever been bargained for with the lovely Amy
+- Getting lost in the town and discovering so much more than ever been bargained for with my lovely friend, Amy

 - And Free-Flow Fridays at Casablanca